 The traditional chocolate cupcake is hard to beat.
 The bright chocolate bean colour pops playfully offset the deep chocolate frosting, making it popular with the kids.
 Have fun with sprinkles, candy and nuts when you decorate these cheerful cupcake staples.

 This lovely chocolate cake is itself fairly straightforward to make.
 The more advanced skill comes with creating the delicate and beautiful snowdrop flowers.
 A little (non-edible) florist tape and wire will help secure the structure of the blooms.
 Modelling paste is all that’s needed to form the charming, nodding petals.
-The elegant simplicity makes it the perfect cake for late winter birthdays.
+The elegant simplicity makes it the perfect cake for Spring birthdays.

 These snack-ready morsels lend themselves to any occasion from high tea to a birthday party.
 Crowned with Maltesers and rich with Nutella yumminess, the only disadvantage is that they will disappear quickly.